Definition of Software Quality – What is Software Quality?

 As you can see from the chart, the characteristics of quality in use (effectiveness, efficiency, satisfaction, freedom from risk and context coverage) cover how the user completes their task in a real life situation.
 Tying it together, operability (as a sub-characteristic of usability, see Figure 1) could be measured internally as in conformance to the Apple Human Interface Guidelines on Navigation Bars.
 This would contribute to or influence the operability measured externally, whereby users can navigate through a user story.
 Then, the ability of users to complete a user story would be measured by quality in use.
 Can they do it in four seconds (efficiency)?
 Do they make mistakes seven out of 10 times (effectiveness)?

 Using the same application of arrows and dotted lines as in the quality lifecycle diagram (Figure 2), you can see that product quality depends on process quality and process quality influences product quality.
-The reason for using the magic word “influences” is that even if you have fantastic, repeatable and improving processes, it doesn’t mean that the processes are geared toward solving the right problem or even building the right product.
+The reason for using the magic word “influences” is that even if you have fantastic, repeatable and improving software quality testing processes, it doesn’t mean that the processes are geared toward solving the right problem or even building the right product.
 So, while you may have excellent processes, you might still have mediocre products.
 Conversely, you could have great product quality, but poor processes.
 Remember the history of CMMI, developed by the Software Engineering Institute at Carnegie Melon, with funding from the Department of Defense.
 They were tired of getting poor quality product.
 Their hypothesis was that better processes (and hence requiring CMMI certification) would result in better product.
 However, this didn’t always happen.

 Born over a decade later, Agile attempted to solve this problem, focusing on the known fact that customers change their minds not on purpose, but because their understanding of what they want can sometimes only change if they see it in workable form.